Miguel Vargas Player Props: Dodgers vs. Astros

 Miguel Vargas At The Plate

-- Vargas is hitting .207 with 14 doubles, three triples, seven home runs and 33 walks.
+- Vargas has 14 doubles, three triples, seven home runs and 33 walks while hitting .203.

-- He has hit a long ball in seven games this season (10.1%), homering in 2.6% of his trips to the plate.
+- In 10.0% of his games this season, he has hit a home run, and 2.6% of his trips to the plate.

-- In 20 games this season (29.0%), Vargas has picked up an RBI, and in nine of those games (13.0%) he had two or more.
+- Vargas has an RBI in 20 of 70 games this year, with multiple RBI in nine of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.